w3f/Grant-Milestone-Delivery/evaluations/uke_1_keeganquigley.md

 I'm able to successfully `register` a username to an `AccountId` and query it from chain state.
 Correctly maps active convos to `StorageMap` for both participants.

+`cargo clippy` originally generated 13 warnings about redundant clones, but they have been fixed.

 **Please Note:** No security audit(s) have been conducted as a part of this evaluation.